Shachar-Barel/Ex2/README.md

 This class manages cell positions in the grid using 2D coordinates.

 ### 8. **Index2D.java**
-This is an interface for managing 2D grid indices.
+This is a class for managing 2D grid indices.
 It’s used to track cell locations in the spreadsheet.

 ---